JitterSystems/ShadowNet/README.md

     The Goal: The first address (Active) must not match the second address (Permanent).

+    IPv6 Leak Suppression Test

+Verifies that the "Backdoor" network stack is fully disabled at the kernel level.

+    Command: ```bash
+    cat /proc/sys/net/ipv6/conf/all/disable_ipv6 && ip -6 addr

+    The Goal: The first command must return 1 (Disabled).
+The second command should return nothing (Empty).
+If you see any addresses starting with fe80 or 2001, your IPv6 is leaking.

+2. WebRTC & Local IP Leak Test (Browser Level)

+This verifies that your browser cannot be "tricked" into revealing your real local IP or hardware MAC via JavaScript.

+    Command: While ShadowNet is active, run this in your terminal to see what the system "thinks" is the only valid route:
+    Bash

+ip route get 1.1.1.1

+The Goal: It should show traffic being routed through 127.0.0.1 or your specified TRANS_PORT gateway.

+Verification: Open your browser and visit a leak-test site (like browserleaks.com/webrtc).
+Under WebRTC Local IP, it should show "N/A", "Timed out", or a Tor-internal IP (10.x.x.x).
+It must never show your real local IP (192.168.1.172)

 🛡️ Summary of Logic

-Diagnostic	Targeted Vulnerability	Sovereign Requirement TC/SFQ	Timing Analysis	perturb 10sec active
+Diagnostic	Targeted Vulnerability	Sovereign Requirement

+TC/SFQ	Timing Analysis	perturb 10sec active

 NLOAD	Activity Correlation	Baseline > 100 kbit/s

-TCPDUMP	Packet Size Fingerprinting	Fixed Length (1158/1186) 1200bytes SYSCTL	Temporal/Uptime Leakage	Timestamps = 0
+TCPDUMP	Packet Size Fingerprinting	Fixed Length (1158/1186) 1200bytes

+SYSCTL	Temporal/Uptime Leakage	Timestamps = 0

 IP/ETH	Physical ID Tracking	Active != Permanent